swiftlang/swift-evolution/proposals/0305-swiftpm-binary-target-improvements.md

 The manifest is always at the top level and is named `info.json`.
 Its contents are described in the next subsection.

 At the top level of the artifact archive directory is a subdirectory for each artifact in the archive.
 The names of the artifacts are arbitrary, but must be unique within the archive.
-They are case sensitive.
 These are the names that are used in the plugin API when looking up a binary artifact.
 A plugin has access to the artifacts defined in the artifact archives specified by all the binary targets on which it has declared a dependency.

 Within each artifact directory are variant directories.
-These names are arbitrary but would normally describe the target triples to which the artifact variants apply.
-These names are case sensitive.
+As with the names of artifacts, these names are arbitrary but must be unique within the artifact directory.

+All name lookup is case-sensitive.
+In order to be resilient on case-insensitive file systems, archives should avoid using pairs of names that differ only in case.

 Each artifact variant directory is the root of a file system hierarchy that can be made available to a plugin.
 The variant that is made available depends on the target triple of the host toolchain at the time of use.